Significant Accounting Policies

 1. Significant Accounting Policies

 W&T Offshore, Inc. and subsidiaries, referred to herein as “W&T,” “we,” “us,” “our,” or the “Company”, is an independent oil and natural gas producer with substantially all of its operations in the Gulf of Mexico.
+On October 15, 2015, a substantial amount of our interest in onshore acreage was sold, which is described in Note 7.
 We are active in the exploration, development and acquisition of oil and natural gas properties.
-Our interest in fields, leases, structures and equipment are primarily owned by the parent company, W&T Offshore, Inc. (on a stand-alone basis, the “Parent Company”) and our 100% owned subsidiary, W & T Energy VI, LLC (“Energy VI”) and through our proportionately consolidated interest in Monza Energy, LLC (“Monza”), as described in more detail in Note 4.
+Our interest in fields, leases, structures and equipment are primarily owned by the parent company, W&T Offshore, Inc. (on a stand-alone basis, the “Parent Company”) and our wholly-owned subsidiary, W & T Energy VI, LLC (“Energy VI”).

 Basis of Presentation

 Our consolidated financial statements include the accounts of W&T Offshore, Inc. and its majority-owned subsidiaries.
-Our interests in oil and gas joint ventures are proportionately consolidated.
 All significant intercompany transactions and amounts have been eliminated for all years presented.
 Our consolidated financial statements have been prepared in accordance with United States generally accepted accounting principles (“GAAP”) and the appropriate rules and regulations of the Securities and Exchange Commission (“SEC”).

 Use of Estimates